Sunday, November 25, 2018

 The Beach Boys - "Landlocked"

-After the release of Beach Boys’ Sunflower album, engineer/producer Stephen Desper assembled a collection of songs consisting mostly of Sunflower outtakes deemed suitable for a follow-up album.
-There is a lot of debate over how far this project got, and if it was actually ever named Landlocked.
+After the release of the Beach Boys’ Sunflower album, engineer/producer Stephen Desper assembled a collection of songs consisting mostly of Sunflower outtakes deemed suitable for a follow-up album.
+There is a lot of debate over how far this project got and whether it was actually ever named Landlocked.

 But it does seem that something was being pieced together before the project was scrapped and the Beach Boys eventually produced the album Surf’s Up.
 Assuming that both Add Some Music and Reverberation albums had been released (see our earlier blog entry) and Sunflower had not been, I looked at the remaining songs and created an album I’m titling Landlocked